Salvatore Vitale

 Salvatore "Good Looking Sal" Vitale (born September 22, 1947) is an American former underboss of the Bonanno crime family before he became a government informant.
 After his arrest in 2003, Vitale agreed to cooperate with the government and testify against his brother-in-law, boss Joseph Massino, and in July 2004, Massino was convicted in a RICO case.
-Vitale had admitted to 11 murders, however, in October 2010, was sentenced to time served due to his cooperation, and entered the witness protection program.
+Vitale had admitted to 11 murders, however, in October 2010, he was sentenced to time served due to his cooperation, and entered the witness protection program.

 Early life

-Vitale was born on September 22, 1947 in Maspeth, Queens in New York City.
+Vitale was born on September 22, 1947, in Maspeth, Queens in New York City.
 He was the son of Giuseppe and Lilli Vitale, who had emigrated from the village of San Giuseppe Jato in Sicily after World War II; the couple had already had three daughters, but Salvatore was their only son to survive childbirth.
 Salvatore was described by his family as emotionally distant as a child.

 Vitale first met Joseph Massino, future boss of the Bonanno family, as a child.
 Massino had begun dating Vitale's sister Josephine in 1956, and the couple married in 1960.
 Massino also befriended Salvatore Vitale, becoming a surrogate "big brother" to his future brother-in-law.

 Unlike Massino, Vitale graduated from Grover Cleveland High School in Ridgewood, Queens.
 He also attempted to have a legitimate career; Vitale entered the U.S. Military and had been trained as a paratrooper.
 Discharged in 1968, he went on to work briefly as a New York State Department of Corrections and Community Supervision corrections officer, working in Queens with drug offenders.

-He and his wife Diana moved to Long Island, a safe distance from mob-entrenched Maspeth, Queens, to have a better life for themselves.
-Salvatore managed his own social club in Maspeth, Queens not far from Joseph Massino's CasaBlanca Restaurant and Catering Service where he would meet with his underlings.
+He and his wife Diana moved to Long Island, a safe distance from mob-entrenched Maspeth to have a better life for themselves.
+Salvatore managed his own social club in Maspeth not far from Joseph Massino's CasaBlanca Restaurant and Catering Service where he would meet with his underlings.
 His son Anthony would later work for mob associate Robert Perrino at The New York Post after he dropped out of college.